ZedTT/ReStyle/README.md

 ### Run the server using node

-Then, you can build front-end and back-end consecutively, and start the server!
+Finally, you can consecutively build front-end and back-end, and start the server!

 ##### Terminal / Command Prompt